WLAN-Pi/wlanpi-webui/deployment/pi-gen.md

 This note describes the dependencies outside of the debianization of wlanpi-webui.

+RBPi based units will be using pi-gen which will install wlanpi-webui from a cloud repo.

 ## freeing up and disabling services that may conflict

+for development:

 ```
 # disable apache2